 - Identify feature requests and usability issues.

-- Update the app regularly to repair bugs, enhance performance, and introduce new functionality in response to demand.
+- Update the P2P payment app regularly to repair bugs for improved performance and introduce new functionality as per users’ demand.

 10. Continuous Improvement and Support